 XML Sitemap Declarations

-This is an additional featcher of "robots.txt" file.
-Since search engine bots start crawling a site by checking the robots.txt file, it provides you an opportunity to notify them for your XML Sitemap(s).
+This is an additional feature of the "robots.txt" file.
+Since search engine bots start crawling a site by checking the robots.txt file, it provides you an opportunity to notify them of your XML Sitemap(s).

 Sitemap: http://www.example.com/sitemap-categories.xml Sitemap: http://www.example.com/sitemap-blogposts.xml